 A Draft Environmental Impact Report (Draft EIR) was prepared based upon the Initial Study and scoping.
-The Draft EIR is an informational document that informs public agency decision-makers and the public generally of the environmental effects associated with the Project, and ways to minimize significant environmental effects through mitigation measures or reasonable alternatives to the Project.
+The Draft EIR is an informational document that informs public agency decision-makers and the public generally of the environmental effects associated with the Project, and ways to minimize significant environmental effects through mitigation measures or reasonable alternatives to the

+Project.
 For some effects, significant environmental impacts cannot be mitigated to a level considered less than significant; in such cases, impacts are considered significant and unavoidable.
-In accordance with CEQA Guidelines Section 15093(b), if a public agency must state in writing the specific reasons for approving the project, based on the Final EIR and any other information in the public record for the project.
+In accordance with CEQA Guidelines Section 15093(b), if a public agency approves a project that has significant impacts that are not substantially mitigated, the agency must state in writing the specific reasons for approving the project, based on the Final EIR and any other information in the public record for the project.
 This is known as a "statement of overriding considerations."
 The Draft EIR determined that there were four issues that were significant and unavoidable.
 These include the following: